drogatkin/loops_counter/doc/blog/PerformanceLanguages.md

 The test case was replicated in [Rust](https://github.com/drogatkin/loops_counter/blob/master/rust/perfect.rs) and [Java]( https://github.com/drogatkin/loops_counter/blob/master/java/code/Perfect.java).
 Performance numbers appeared very similar with slight advantage of C++ over competitors.

+Finally, I decided to check an effectiveness working with a memory allocation.
+The test will also challenge Java garbage collector.
+The test didn't bring much surprises, but showed that Java starting losing more to competitors on memory operations.

 ## Some recap

 The table below shows testing result on different hardware and compilers: